YuryKabernik/yurykabernik.github.io/_posts/2025-09-10-polymorphic-http-requests-handling.md

 title: "Polymorphic HTTP Requests Handling"
 date: 2025-09-10 00:00:01 -0200
 categories: Dotnet Web
-tags: dotnet aspnetcore csharp serialization openapi discriminator
+tags: dotnet openapi discriminator aspnetcore webapi csharp serialization
 ---

 # Simplifying Polymorphic HTTP Request Handling in .NET

-With each update to .NET, developers gain access to powerful new features that streamline complex tasks.
-One such feature is the ability to handle polymorphic HTTP requests—an essential capability for dynamic APIs.
-This article explores how to achieve this using OpenAPI Discriminator Objects and .NET's `System.Text.Json` library.
+With each new version of .NET, developers gain access to more powerful new features that streamline complex tasks.
+One such feature is the ability to handle polymorphic data in HTTP requests for dynamic APIs.
+Here we explore how to achieve this using OpenAPI Discriminator Objects and .NET's `System.Text.Json` library.

 ## On the Contract Side

-The OpenAPI specification includes a powerful feature called the **Discriminator Object**.
-It allows API contracts to handle polymorphic data serialization and deserialization.
-This is especially useful when dealing with dynamic data structures.
+The OpenAPI specification includes a powerful feature called **Discriminator Object**.
+It helps to describe complex API contracts with more than one of the component schemas and associate the possible values of a named property with alternative schemas.
+This is especially useful when dealing with dynamic data structures for serialization and deserialization.

-The discriminator is supported in schema definitions only when using the composite keywords `oneOf`, `anyOf`, and `allOf`.
+The `discriminator` is supported in schema definitions only when using the composite keywords `oneOf`, `anyOf`, and `allOf`.

 | Composite Keyword | Validation Behavior                                | Typical Use Case                                                                        |
 | ----------------- | -------------------------------------------------- | --------------------------------------------------------------------------------------- |